Coderrob/plugin-api-docs-module-raml-gen-doc/README.md

 1. **Add RAML Files**

-   Place your RAML API definitions under a directory specified for API documentation within your Backstage app (e.g., `static/docs/api`).
+   Place your RAML API definitions under a directory specified for API documentation within your Backstage catalog (e.g., `static/docs/api`).

 2. **Navigate to API Docs**

-   Access the API documentation section in Backstage, and you should see an option or tab dedicated to RAML-based APIs.
+   Access the API documentation section in Backstage.

 3. **View Rendered OpenAPI Documentation**

-   The plugin will automatically convert the RAML definitions into OpenAPI format and render them using Backstage's built-in tools for a clean, interactive experience.
+   When an API entity is viewed the plugin will automatically convert the RAML definitions into OpenAPI format and render them using Backstage's built-in tools for a clean, interactive experience.

 ## Configuration

-The plugin leverages Backstage’s existing configuration settings for API documentation.
-No additional configuration is required unless you need to customize the conversion process or rendering options.
+The plugin leverages Backstage’s existing default Api widget definitions for API documentation.
+No additional configuration is required.

-If customization is needed, refer to the following optional configuration steps:

-1. **Custom Conversion Scripts**

-   Modify the conversion scripts located in `src/raml-to-openapi` to suit your specific RAML and OpenAPI version requirements.

-2. **Update Plugin Settings**

-   Adjust settings within `src/plugin.tsx` or related configuration files to change behavior such as API scanning paths, default rendering themes, etc.

 ## Contributing